 Change the shape of any curve by clicking and dragging one of the blue points on either end of a curvature control.
 In the following figure, notice how dragging the curvature control changed the circle’s shape.

 Tip: To access the curvature controls for a rectangle or polygon, hold down the Ctrl key (Microsoft Windows) or the Option key (Mac OS X) as you drag a point on the shape’s path.
-This action extends a curvature control that you can use to edit the path, as shown in lower left of the following figure.
+This action extends a curvature control that you can use to edit the path, as illustrated with the rectangle in the lower left of the following figure.

-Add points to the path by holding down the Ctrl key (Microsoft Windows) or the Option key (Mac OS X) and clicking anywhere on the path.
+Add points to the path by holding down the Alt key (Microsoft Windows) or the Cmd key (Mac OS X) and clicking anywhere on the path.
 A point appears with a curvature control.
 After you add a point, you can move the point or curvature to control to edit the path.

 Remove points from the path by dragging a point over an adjacent point.
 LayOut previews how the path will appear when you release the mouse button.
-In the lower right, you see how an octagon will look after dragging a point at the top over a point at the bottom.
+In the bottom row, you see how an octagon will look after dragging a point at the top over a point at the bottom.
 (Note that a path with only two points is deleted if you reduce it to one point.)
 Alternately, simply select one or more points and press the Delete key.

 When you’re done editing a path, click outside the shape to exit LayOut’s path editor.